JohnTelford/GPT/docs/Topics/HOA/hoa_overview.md

 ---

-Replaced dividing fence with a prober HOA fence and gate at the south end of our **Entitled Percentage Ownership In The General Common Elements** area
+Replace dividing fence with a prober HOA fence and gate at the south end of our **Entitled Percentage Ownership In The General Common Elements** area

 We will then be conforming to the uniformity of Townhome Village style.